konfiger/konfiger-jvm/README.md

 }
 ```

-### Seperator and delimeter
+### Seperator and delimiter

-Initailize a konfiger object with default seperator and delimeter then change the seperator and selimeter at runtime
+Initailize a konfiger object with default separator and delimiter then change the separator and selimeter at runtime

 ```java
 import io.github.thecarisma.*;